Applied Statistics

 Preface

-This book is not for statisticians.
-It is for the large majority of other users of statistics.
-You need some overview of what methods there are to begin with.
-You probably don’t have time to learn all the basics first and build your knowledge from the ground up.
-That is why I want to take a different, hopefully more pragmatic approach in this book.
+This book is not written for statisticians.
+It is for everyone else that uses statistics in their work: ecologists, medical researchers, psychologists, and so on.
+You need some overview of what methods exist and when to use them.
+You probably don’t have time (or interest) to start with the mathematical foundations and build your knowledge from the ground up.
+That is why this book takes a different approach, rooted in application.

 Motivation